appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Test Guide.md

 **Rationale:** Allowing public access to CloudTrail log content may aid an adversary in identifying weaknesses in the affected account's use or configuration.

-**External Reference:** CIS Amazon Web Services Foundations Benchmark v2.0.0, Section 3.3
+**External Reference:** CIS Amazon Web Services Foundations Benchmark v2.0.0, Section 3.3 (Retired in v7.0.0)

 **Evidence**